trans-travel/trans-travel/us/sd.md

 ## Public Accommodations

+ * South Dakota requires all publicly-owned or leased buildings to require trans people to use bathrooms, showers, and sleeping accommodations in those buildings. (updated March 26, 2025)
  * South Dakota has wide-reaching religious freedom laws that allow denial of many services on the basis of gender identity.